Tora's Pure Love: Critical appraisal

 Tora's Pure Love was the sixth top-grossing Japanese film of 1976.
-However, Stuart Galbraith IV writes that the film is disappointing in comparison with the previous Tora-san's Sunrise and Sunset (also 1976), more sentimental and less well-plotted than the earlier film.
-Galbraith judges Tora's Pure Love nevertheless to be funny, and enjoyable for the scenes between series star Kiyoshi Atsumi and actress Machiko Kyō in one of her last appearances.
+However, Stuart Galbraith IV writes that the film is disappointing compared to the previous Tora-san's Sunrise and Sunset (also 1976), more sentimental and less well-plotted than the earlier film.
+Galbraith judges Tora's Pure Love, nevertheless, to be funny and enjoyable for the scenes between series star Kiyoshi Atsumi and actress Machiko Kyō in one of her last appearances.
 The German-language site molodezhnaja gives Tora's Pure Love three and a half out of five stars.

 Availability

 Tora's Pure Love was released theatrically on December 25, 1976.
-In Japan, the film was released on videotape in 1996, and in DVD format in 1999 and 2008.
+In Japan, the film was released on videotape in 1996 and on DVD in 1999 and 2008.